stg7/im_sort/README.md

      -f [ --file ] arg     input file
      -o [ --output ] arg   output file

-im_sort defaults behavior is read from stdin and output to stdout.
+im_sort defaults behavior is to read from stdin and do the output to stdout.